gcoolmaneric/Update-data-Sample-couchbase/README.md

-# couchbase

-How to update 20K json data in Couchbase ?
+# How to update 20K json data in Couchbase ?

 syncUser.java : source code